LadybirdBrowser/ladybird/CONTRIBUTING.md

 **Don't:**

-* Submit code that's incompatible with the project licence (2-clause BSD.)
+* Submit changes that are incompatible with the project licence (2-clause BSD.)
 * Touch anything outside the stated scope of the PR.
 * Iterate excessively on your design across multiple commits.
 * Use weasel-words like "refactor" or "fix" to avoid explaining what's being changed.